philipp-spiess/decision/README.md

 ## Licence

-MIT, feel free to send me pull requests!
+MIT

 ## Like it?

-Cool.
-Feel free to send me a line at [@PhilippSpiess](http://twitter.com/PhilippSpiess).
+Thanks.
+You may want to send me a line via Twitter ([@PhilippSpiess](http://twitter.com/PhilippSpiess)) or create some cool pull requests.